 To be considered halal, sukuk must conform to Islamic investing principles.
-The Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI) defines this as the investment certificate itself must represent "undivided shares in ownership of tangible assets, usufruct and services or (in the ownership of) the assets of [a] particular project or special investment activity."26 This requires the certificate's structure to reflect a legal transfer of ownership of the underlying assets from the issuer to the investor, or in some cases a beneficial ownership is transferred.27 Payments to the certificate holders are based on the net profits of the underlying assets.
+The Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI) defines this as the investment certificate itself must represent "undivided shares in ownership of tangible assets, usufruct and services or (in the ownership of) the assets of [a] particular project or special investment activity."
+This requires the certificate's structure to reflect a legal transfer of ownership of the underlying assets from the issuer to the investor, or in some cases a beneficial ownership is transferred.
+Payments to the certificate holders are based on the net profits of the underlying assets.
 The issuer cannot guarantee the security's investment return, such as a coupon rate (often referred to as the sharia-compliant profit rate), or establish a predetermined price, such as a principal value, at the end of the investment certificate's tenure; hence establishing a true risk-return relationship.

 Islamic investment certificates' underlying tangible assets - and the expectation of steady income from them - can help reduce short-term price volatility relative to energy commodities and other asset classes, such as the broader equity and bond markets.
-Some Islamic scholars are comfortable with a face value threshold of at least 33% physical assets underlying sukuk structures; other scholars require between 51% and 70%.28 The result is that Islamic-compliant investment certificates typically have a significant asset-backed component as part of their underlying investment structure.
+The result is that Islamic-compliant investment certificates typically have a significant asset-backed component as part of their underlying investment structure.
 The assets could be equipment, real estate, infrastructure, or other operating assets, such as a dock.
 Sukuk al-ijara, for example, are typically structured as an asset-backed lease.

 In contrast, conventional bondholders receive cash flows that are independent of the amount of profit or loss earned from the funds raised through issuing bonds.
 Unlike shareholders, bondholders receive income that has been determined and agreed upon in advance.
 As a result, creditors avoid direct exposure to the uncertainties, or risks, of the underlying assets or business enterprise.
 Rather, their risk is tied to the creditworthiness of the issuer.
 In other words, creditors do not directly share the risks faced by the enterprise they finance.
-It is for this reason that interest-based bonds are "risk-transferring" rather than "risk-sharing" contracts.29 Furthermore, sukuk investors may obtain a higher value at the end of the investment certificate's tenure if the market value of the security's underlying asset or business enterprise appreciates.
+It is for this reason that interest-based bonds are "risk-transferring" rather than "risk-sharing" contracts.25 Furthermore, sukuk investors may obtain a higher value at the end of the investment certificate's tenure if the market value of the security's underlying asset or business enterprise appreciates.
 Bondholders receive only the return of their original principal, or par value, upon the security's maturity.